 Technical Vocational Study Programmes (TVET)

-To be considered for an overseas scholarship for a Technical/Vocational Study Programme (TVET) such as Auto Mechanics, Computer Engineering, Building Construction Technology or Radiography Technician, you must have five higher level GCSE/CXC subject passes with A, B or C grades including Maths and English Language, or three higher GCSE/CXC passes with A, B or C grades with 99 Foundation Maths and English with A or B grades from UCCI or ICCI.
-Alternatively, you could also have a cumulative high school GPA of 2.75 or higher, including Maths and English Language passes with A, B or C grades, or a cumulative GPA of 2.5 in your first year of study at UCCI or other institution with professional or academic work in the desired course of study.
-Mature candidates will be reviewed on a case-by-case basis.
-The Education Council have compiled a list of technical/vocational study programmes that they will consider approving scholarships for.
+To be considered for an overseas scholarship for a Technical/Vocational Study Programme (TVET), such as Auto Mechanics, Computer Engineering, Building Construction Technology or Radiography Technician, you must have one of the following: 1) five higher level GCSE/CXC subject passes with A, B or C grades, including maths and English Language; 2) three higher GCSE/CXC passes with A, B or C grades with 99 foundation maths and English with A or B grades from UCCI or ICCI; 3) a cumulative high school GPA of 2.75 or higher, including maths and English language passes with A, B or C grades; or 4) a cumulative GPA of 2.5 in your first year of study at UCCI or other institution with professional or academic work in the desired course of study.
+The Education Council have compiled a list of technical/vocational study programmes that they will approve scholarships for.

-Scholarships are also available to students wanting to stay in Cayman and take a technical and vocational certificate or diploma at either Inspire Cayman or Cayman Career Academy which are both local institutions.
-This application is open year round and approved every quarter.
-Funding is up to CI$15,000 and there is no limited to the number of times an applicant can apply for a scholarship once they complete the previous course.
+Scholarships are also available to students wanting to stay in Cayman and take a Technical and Vocational Certificate or Diploma at either Inspire Cayman Training or Cayman Career Academy which are both local institutions.
+This application is open year-round and approved every quarter.
+Funding is up to CI$15,000 and there is no limit to the number of times an applicant can apply for a scholarship once they complete the previous course.

 Cayman Career Academy offers CIDESCO Diplomas in Beauty Therapy, and Beauty & Spa Management.
 They also offer certificates in Aesthetics, Body Therapy, Skin Care and Manual Facials.
-However, they do offer other courses but the Scholarship Secretariat will not approve scholarship funding unless the course leads to a certificate or diploma.
-To be approved for a course at CCA, you must have a Level 2 certification in cosmetology and a minimum of 3 higher level passes (CXC or GCSE) or their equivalent qualifications, including English and/or Mathematics.
+They also offer other courses, but the Scholarship Secretariat will not approve scholarship funding unless the course leads to a certificate or diploma.
+To be approved for a course at CCA, you must have a Level 2 certification in cosmetology and a minimum of 3 higher level passes (CXC or GCSE) or their equivalent qualifications, including English and/or mathematics.

 Scholarships for Online Studies

-Government educational scholarships are available to pursue online at the local undergraduate level at ICCI and the UWI Open Campus.
-Online study with an overseas institution is only available at the postgraduate degree level (i.e. Masters level or higher).
-Please note: you do not have to complete a medical if you are doing postgraduate studies online.
+Government educational scholarships are available to pursue online at the local undergraduate level at ICCI and the UWI Global Campus.
+Online study with an overseas institution is only available at the postgraduate degree level (i.e. Master's level or higher).
+Note: you do not have to complete a medical if you are doing postgraduate studies online.

 Scholarship Funding for Tertiary Education & University